 This leading Slovenian economist is one of the Portorož Business Conference regular speakers and he will present an economic picture of Slovenia and SE Europe’s today and how he perceives the coming few years.

 Časnik Finance Exceptional Economic Achievement Award Ceremony

-Faculty of Economic Research: Innovation Governance: Leading the Winners
+School of Economics and Business, IMB Research: Innovation Governance: Leading the Winners

 Without extensive investment, the EU will not be able to match up to the USA and, especially, China.
 Over the last few years, even decades, the EU as champion of traditional industry has started to lose the game against Silicon Valley, as well as Asia’s new technological giants, particularly Chinese companies.
 How will we start investing in the necessary infrastructure and knowledge to catch up with our competitors and even surpass them and not become a museum?

 Johann Stadler, Head of Manufacturing & Industry 4.0, Hilti Befestigungstechnik AG